Stardom Cinderella Tournament 2022: Night 4 (April 29)

 The fourth and last night of the event occurred on April 29, 2022, and featured the semi-finals and finals of the 2022 Cinderella Tournament.
-The preshow match between Ami Sourei, Mai Sakurai ans Waka Tsukiyama was broadcast on Stardom's YouTube channel.
+The preshow match between Ami Sourei, Mai Sakurai and Waka Tsukiyama was broadcast on Stardom's YouTube channel.
 New Japan Pro Wrestling legend Yuji Nagata joined the commentary table for the night.
 After winning the gauntlet tag match, Tam Nakano, Mina Shirakawa and Unagi Sayaka received future match challenges from the Color's unit members Saki, Hikari Shimizu, Rina Amikura and Yuko Sakurai who stepped up for the Cosmic Angels members.
 Mirai won the 2022 edition of the Cinderella Tournament by defeating Koguma in the finals.
 She became the second wrestler to win the tournament in her debuting year after Giulia in 2020.
 Mirai declared her wish as being a Wonder of Stardom Championship match for the Stardom Flashing Champions event on May 28.

 The main event portraited the confrontation between Syuri and Himeka for the World of Stardom Championship, bout which solded with God's Eye leader retaining.